Did you know that the Venus Fly Trap plant also produce flower besides luring insects to its leaves to capture for its meal?

 But, the fresh plant may irritate the skin when it comes into contact with it.

-However, if your kids or animals unintentionally consume the plant orally, keep an eye on them.
+However, minor stomach discomfort may arise if your kids or animals accidentally consume the plant.